These recipies are simple and have agreeable strong tastes.

 10. Put the bowl back on the scale, zero it again

 12. Zero scale again.
-Add 30g salt.
+Add 10g salt (per loaf).
 Mix with spatula.
-(Salt improves the taste and makes it rise slower but better.)
+(Salt improves the taste, up to a point, and makes it rise slower but better.)

-13. Optionally add around 3g dried rosemary (fresh rosemary would hang together but dried mostly disintegrates while cooking)
+13. Optionally add a dash of dried rosemary (fresh rosemary would hang together but dried mostly disintegrates while cooking)

 15. Mix together with spatula.